Jan 6 hearing timings today and what to watch for

+Panel’s third hearing will focus on efforts to pressure the Justice Department into launching an investigation of Mr Trump’s false election fraud claims

-The second public hearing of the January 6 committee is set for Monday morning, following an explosive opening prime time event hosted by the panel on Thursday.
+The third public hearing of the House select committee investigating the attack on the US Capitol on 6 January 2021 is set for Wednesday morning, following an explosive opening primetime event hosted by the panel on Thursday and an enthralling second instalment on Monday morning.

+With more than 20 million people watching the committee’s first presentation, the audience size is expected to drop for the subsequent midweek hearings, mainly due to their early start time of 10am ET.

 The hearing is expected to be shown across the major TV networks, including CNN and MSNBC, as well as on numerous news websites and YouTube channels, including The Independent.
 The hearings will also be shown live on C-SPAN.